 Top photo courtesy of Ricki Heller.

-Ricki’s second cookbook, Naturally Sweet & Gluten-Free, will be released in September, 2013.
+Ricki’s second cookbook, Naturally Sweet & Gluten-Free, was released in September, 2013.
 Her first book, Sweet Freedom, is one of only three cookbooks recommended by Ellen DeGeneres on her website.
-Ricki is also an Associate Editor for Simply Gluten-Free Magazine and has written for Clean Eating magazine, Allergic Living, Living Without, VegNews, and many other publications.
+Ricki was also an Associate Editor for Simply Gluten-Free Magazine and has written for Clean Eating magazine, Allergic Living, Living Without, VegNews, and many other publications.
 Ricki lives near Toronto, Canada with her husband and two dogs.